 Johne's disease is category 1 restricted matter.

-Johne's disease (JD) is a serious disease of cattle, sheep, goats, alpaca, llama, camels and deer.
+Johne's disease (JD) is a serious wasting disease of cattle, sheep, goats, alpaca, llama, camels and deer.
+It is caused by a chronic incurable bacterial infection that is ultimately fatal.

 There are several strains of the organism: